Dabomstew/universal-pokemon-randomizer/src/launcher/README.txt

 java -Xmx4096M -jar PokeRandoZX.jar

 This starts the randomizer application with a maximum Java heap size of 4 gigabytes.
-This is necessary for being able to randomize Generation 7 games.
+This is necessary for being able to randomize the 3DS games.